 Simon Ličen’s (LEE-chen) studies mediated communication and sport in changing societies.
 His primary research interests include mass communication and sport, the negotiation of identity through the media, and the media in international, post-socialist and post-colonial societies.
 Between 2012 and 2016, he was member of the Board of Directors of the International Association for Communication and Sport.
 He has additional research experience in sociology of sport, social policy, and kinesiology.

 Dr. Ličen has taught undergraduate courses in Sport Communication and Sport in American Society, as well as a course in Sport Media and Communication at the graduate level.
 Since 2015, he is also visiting lecturer at Beijing Sport University (China) where he teaches a course in Sports Journalism.
 Before joining Washington State University, he taught at the University of Ljubljana (Slovenia).
 He held guest lectures at the University of Alabama, University of Memphis, Lewis & Clark State College, University of Ljubljana (Slovenia), and University of Primorska (Slovenia).
 Among other, he also served as the Director of Media and Communications of a WTA Tour (women’s professional tennis) event, was a member of the UNESCO Slovenian National Commission, and contributed to the organization of several editions of the Ljubljana Marathon and the U20 European Basketball Championship for Men.
 Currently, he sits on the program committee for the 2019 Play the Game conference.

 Dr. Ličen is frequently interviewed, quoted, cited, and referenced by media all across the globe.
 Here is just a sampling of some places you can find his name:

 - Op-Ed in Huffington Post.
 Read more.

 - Interviewed by Radio Slovenija on media coverage of sports.
-Listen.
+Listen (in Slovenian).

 - Quoted by Radio Capodistria, an Italian-Slovenian radio station, on expectations from the Rio 2016 Olympics.
 Read more.

 - Interviewed by Radio Slovenija on sport, media, and capital ahead of the Rio Olympics.
 Listen (in Slovenian).

 - Interviewed by WalletHub ahead of the 2016 Summer Olympics in Rio.
 Read more.